-CPU Host Frequency (Mhz)
+→ BCLK Frequency (Mhz)

-Allows you to manually set the CPU host frequency.
+Allows you to manually set the CPU base clock.
 The adjustable range is from 100 MHz to 1200 MHz.
-This item is configurable only if the CPU Host Clock Control option is enabled.
+This item is configurable only if the Base Clock(BCLK) Control option is enabled.
+Important It is highly recommended that the CPU frequency be set in accordance with the CPU specifications.